-The development of the Global Earthquake Hazard and Risk Model is a key priority of GEM under its 2014-2018 Work Program.
-The objective is to collaboratively develop a complete set of earthquake data & models, and to deliver a comprehensive global assessment of earthquake risk.
+The development of the Global Earthquake Hazard and Risk Model is a key priority for GEM under its 2014-2018 Work Program.
+The objective is to collaboratively develop a complete set of earthquake data and models, and to deliver a comprehensive global assessment of earthquake risk.

-The resulting information from this project will support a wide range of disaster risk management decision-making, including (re)insurance pricing & risk transfer, and emergency response, recovery and planning in support of the Sendai Framework for DRR at subnational, national and regional scales.
+The resulting information from this initiative will support a wide range of disaster risk management purposes, including (re)insurance pricing & risk transfer, emergency response, recovery, and planning in support of the Sendai Framework for DRR at subnational, national and regional scales.

-This initiative is funded by GEM public and private sponsors with contributions from local, national and government agencies, universities, scientific groups, non-government organizations, and international institutions and aid agencies.
-The map will be released on 5th December 2018.
+This initiative is funded by GEM public and private sponsors with contributions from local, national and government agencies, universities, research institutions, non-government organizations, and international institutions and aid agencies.
+The map will be released on the 5th of December 2018